HolyFireGames/Content-PHP-SDK/README.md

 $contentItem = $hfgContentApi->getContentBySlug('content-slug'); // get content item by slug
 ```

 When getting multiple items, you receive an array of content items.
-Here's an exmple of what a content item looks like:
+Here's an example of what a content item looks like:

 ```
 {